QuixThe2nd/Stretchyfile/README.md

 # Stretchyfile

 Stretchyfile is a stretchy Caddyfile flavour.
-It is designed to simplify complex use-cases, by extending how variables function in Caddyfile.
+It is designed to simplify complex use-cases, by extending how variables and conditions function in Caddyfile.

 ## Example